-The three-tiered approach that was adopted in many countries after the OECD Base Erosion and Profit Shifting (BEPS) project was included into the General Communique Serial No.4 on Disguised Profit Distribution through Transfer Pricing, published in Turkey on September 1st of 2020.
-Based on the current Turkish transfer pricing legislation effective as of September 1st, 2020, there are four types of documentation requirements for taxpayers:
+The three-tiered approach that was adopted in many countries after the OECD Base Erosion and Profit Shifting (BEPS) project was included into the General Communique Serial No. 4 on Disguised Profit Distribution through Transfer Pricing, published in Turkey on 1 September 2020.
+Based on the current Turkish transfer pricing legislation effective as of 1 September 2020, there are four types of documentation requirements for taxpayers:

-- The Transfer Pricing, Controlled Foreign Corporations and Thin Capitalization Form (“Appendix 3 Form', which is presented as an attachment to the annual CIT return).
+- The Transfer Pricing, Controlled Foreign Corporations, and Thin Capitalization Form ('Appendix 3 Form', which is presented as an attachment to the annual CIT return).

-- Country-by-Country Report (CbCR) and CbCR Notification.
-(Submission to the Authorities by the end of the 12th month following the relevant fiscal year and by the end of June of the year following the relevant fiscal year, respectively).
+- Country-by-Country Report (CbCR) and CbCR Notification (submission to the Turkish tax authorities by the end of the 12th month following the relevant fiscal year and electronically by the end of June of the year following the relevant fiscal year, respectively).

 According to local thin capitalisation regulation, if the ratio of the borrowings from shareholders or from persons related to the shareholders exceeds triple the shareholders' equity of the borrower company at any time within the relevant year, the exceeding portion of the borrowing will be considered thin capital and the corresponding interest will not be deductible.
 Accordingly, the ratio of loans received from related parties to shareholders' equity must be no more than 3:1 in order to eliminate Turkish thin capitalisation issues.